 Drukair is the only airline that flies to and from Singapore to Bhutan.
 In a week, there is only two Flight from Singapore to Bhutan.
 Singapore to Bhutan flight time takes around 5 hours 30 minutes via Guwahati (India).

-Singapore to Bhutan, How to get to Bhutan from Singapore by flight
+How to Travel to Bhutan from Singapore?

 The monastery and stupa that are built on top of the valley, these holly place are stunning to see; many of them are built in traditional design providing shelter to meditation practitioners amidst deep nature.